dart-lang/test/pkgs/checks/README.md

 Some expectations take arguments which are themselves expectations to apply to other values.
 These expectations take `Condition` arguments, which check expectations when they are applied to a `Subject`.
 The `ConditionSubject` utility acts as both a condition and a subject.
-Andy expectations checked on the value as a subject will be recorded and replayed when it is applied as a condition.
+Any expectations checked on the value as a subject will be recorded and replayed when it is applied as a condition.
 The `it()` utility returns a `ConditionSubject`.